Solicitors’ professional indemnity insurance is one of the major overheads for all law firms...

 Market distribution is heavily dominated by brokers who arrange PII on behalf of almost all law firms, with only a small number of firms arranging cover direct with insurers.
 Like any market you'll find the good, bad and ugly so if you want some good advice about which insurers are best suited for your firm, please contact us anytime.

-Almost all law firms use a specialist broker; a broker lowers the premium cost as well as providing valuable advice and support throughout the insurance period, especially on claims.
+Over 90% of law firms buy their cover through insurance brokers, so brokers totally dominate market distribution.
+A good broker's market knowledge lowers premium spend as well as providing valuable advice and support throughout the insurance period, especially on claims.
 For a quotation or free advice call us on 0345 251 4000.
+Also read our guide Why You Need An Insurance Broker.

-If you stop trading you will be required by the SRA to carry run-off insurance which is usually a multiple of the annual premium.
+If you stop trading you will be required by the SRA to carry run-off insurance.
+This will be calculated as a multiple of the annual premium, usually three times the annual premium for a six year period of cover.

+A word of warning.
 The history of this market shows that it's foolish to buy solicitors' professional indemnity insurance as a 'commodity' purchased only on its price.
-However good the policy wording is, professional indemnity is commercial insurance and coverage disputes still occur.
-Use a specialist broker to get some good advice.
+Professional indemnity is commercial insurance and coverage disputes still occur.
+There is also a high churn rate of insurance companies entering and exiting the market, so use a specialist broker to get the right advice.

 When submitting an application to the Solicitors Regulation Authority, new firms will need to include a quotation or 'offer of professional indemnity insurance' from an SRA authorised professional indemnity insurer.
 This must be in accordance with the Minimum Terms and Conditions (MTC) as set out in the SRA Indemnity Insurance Rules.
 To obtain a quotation, the following documents are required;